AdrianaHelga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float:
-Write a script that prints a number with two decimal places, followed by a new line.
+A script that prints a number with two decimal places, followed by a new line.

+100-decimal_to_hexadecimal:
+A script that converts a number from base 10 to base 16.

+   The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line

+101-rot13:
+A sript that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+102-odd:
+A script that prints every other line from the input, starting with the first line.

+103-water_and_stir:
+A shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.